bensutherland/ms_oyster_panel/README.md

 ```

-### 02. Additional markers to include
+### 02. Add custom selected markers
-Custom markers will be included in the panel.
-Currently this includes markers that are private alleles for a couple of populations in culture only in British Columbia.
-This will use code and resources adapted from `https://github.com/bensutherland/ms_oyster_popgen`, specifically the following:
+Custom markers will be included in the panel, specifically private allele variants specific to cultured BC populations.
+This will use code and resources adapted from `https://github.com/bensutherland/ms_oyster_popgen`, specifically `00_archive/my_cols.csv` and `01_scripts/private_alleles.r`.
-`00_archive/my_cols.csv`
-`01_scripts/private_alleles.r`
-...which have been named with the same filenames/ folders in the current repo, but updated mainly to allow output of specific marker names.

-Run `01_scripts/private_alleles.r`
-...this will identify mnames of high frequency private alleles from DPB and GUR populations.
+Interactively run `01_scripts/private_alleles.r` to identify marker names (mnames) of high frequency private alleles from DPB and GUR populations.

-Outputs:
+*Outputs:*
 `03_marker_selection/per_repunit_private_allele_tally_all_data.csv`
 `03_marker_selection/DPB_selected_PA_mnames.csv`
 `03_marker_selection/GUR_selected_PA_mnames.csv`

-### 03. Select the top markers to create whitelists ###
+### 03. Select the top markers ###
 Set the number of markers you want to collect from each, then run `01_scripts/01b_collect_mnames.sh`
 Output will be rows of mnames and mtype, no header.